-Woolloomooloo is a beautiful harbour-side suburb known for it's beautiful bay aspect just between the City and our Potts Point properties.
+Woolloomooloo is a beautiful harbour-side suburb known for it's beautiful bay aspect just between the City and Potts Point.
 It's history dates back to 1910 when it was built to assist in Australia's export boom, especially our wool.
 During its working life (approx 70 years) it mainly handled the export of wool, but also acted as a staging point for troop deployment during the World Wars as well as a disembarking point for new migrants arriving in Australia.

 The actual wharf is heritage listed and is open to the public, as it still contains the original first electrical wool balers and conveyors that loaded the wool onto ships.
 It's worth a wander through and see some of the history portrayed in it's original form as well as to read the history on glass panels inside the building.